 Туре Deliberation and resolution method cor Fixed npensation Calculation methods, etc. of fixed compensation for Directors are deliberated by the Compensation Committee and resolved at the Board of Directors meeting.
-In addition, with regard to the determination of the specific details of the amount of fixed compensation for each individual director, excluding members of the Audit and Supervisory Committee, a resolution is passed by the Board of Directors after deliberation by the Compensation Committee. formance-linked compensati Bonuses Calculation methods, etc. of bonuses for Directors (excluding Audit and Supervisory Committee members and Outside Directors) are deliberated by the Compensation Committee and resolved at the Board of Directors meeting.
+In addition, with regard to the determination of the specific details of the amount of fixed compensation for each individual director, excluding members of the Audit and Supervisory Committee, a resolution is passed by the Board of Directors after deliberation by the Compensation Committee.
+Bonuses Calculation methods, etc. of bonuses for Directors (excluding Audit and Supervisory Committee members and Outside Directors) are deliberated by the Compensation Committee and resolved at the Board of Directors meeting.
 The calculation method of the said bonuses is based on consolidated operating income, an important indicator related to the Group's business performance evaluation.
 The base amount is multiplied by a designated coefficient determined for each Director position.
 The Compensation Committee verifies this calculation method and the amount paid in each term.
-ESG indicators-linked compensation At the Board of Directors meeting held on January 27, 2023, it was decided to use a calculation method utilizing the level of achievement of ESG indicators and other factors for a portion of the compensation for Directors (excluding Audit and Supervisory Committee members and Outside Directors) in the next term.
-Stock compensation Based on the resolution of the 96th Annual General Meeting of Shareholders held on June 27, 2019, a new performance-linked stock compensation plan (Board Benefit Trust) was introduced.
+Perform ESG indicators-linked compensation At the Board of Directors meeting held on January 27, 2023, it was decided to use a calculation method utilizing the level of achievement of ESG indicators and other factors for a portion of the compensation for Directors (excluding Audit and Supervisory Committee members and Outside Directors) in the next term.
+Performance-linked compensation Stock compensation Based on the resolution of the 96th Annual General Meeting of Shareholders held on June 27, 2019, a new performance-linked stock compensation plan (Board Benefit Trust) was introduced.
 At the 98th Annual General Meeting of Shareholders held on June 29, 2021, NOF transitioned to being a company with an Audit and Supervisory Committee.
 In conjunction with this transition, the plan applies to Directors who concurrently serve as Operating Officers and Operating Officers with a title (excluding Outside Directors and Audit and Supervisory Committee members, hereinafter collectively "Directors, etc.").
 For each fiscal year, the Directors, etc. are awarded points, the number of which is to be decided taking into account their respective positions, achievement level of their performance, etc. based on the Officer Stock Distribution Rules.
-Each point awarded to the Directors, etc. (In the event of a stock split, allotment of shares without contribution, or a consolidation of shares, the maximum number of points, the number of points already granted, and the conversion ratio will be used as the basis for the distribution of the Company's shares, etc., is, in principle, the number of points awarded to the said Director, etc. by the time of his/her retirement.
-The Officer Stock Distribution Rules, which determine the calculation method, etc., which considers such matters as the respective positions and achievement level of performance targets of the Directors, etc., is deliberated of the site stock of the Directors, etc., is deliberated of the site stock of the Directors, etc., is deliberated of the Company's shares, etc., is deliberated of the officer Stock Distribution Rules, which determine the calculation method, etc., which considers such matters as the respective positions and achievement level of performance targets of the Directors, etc., is deliberated of the termine the velo of performance targets of the Directors, etc., is deliberated of the distribution funce as the performance targets of the Directors, etc., is by the Compensation Committee and then resolved by the Board of Directors.
+Each point awarded to the Directors, etc. is converted into one share of the Company's common stock at the time of the distribution of the Company's shares, etc. (In the event of a stock split, allotment of shares without contribution, or a consolidation of shares, the maximum number of points, the number of points already granted, and the conversion ratio will be reasonably adjusted in accordance with such ratio, etc.) The number of points held by a Director, etc., which will be used as the basis for the distribution of the Company's shares, etc., is, in principle, the number of points awarded to the said Director, etc. by the time of his/her retirement.
+The Officer Stock Distribution Rules, which determine the calculation method, etc., which considers such matters as the respective positions and achievement level of performance targets of the Directors, etc., is deliberated by the Compensation Committee and then resolved by the Board of Directors.